mozilla/experimenter-docs/docs/desktop-migration-guide.md

 ## Step 1: Add a new feature to the manifest

-First, you will need to register a new feature `FeatureManifest.js`.
+First, you will need to register a new feature in [FeatureManifest.js](https://searchfox.org/mozilla-central/source/toolkit/components/nimbus/FeatureManifest.js).
 In this case, we're creating one called `aboutmyself`.

 Each preference is registered as a `variable`: